Starting DNS Infrastructure Protection in NIOS (2547)

 Click on the Show Filter link

-Task 2 Solution: Upload Initial Ruleset
+Task 2 Solution: Upload an Initial Ruleset

 Click the plus (+) symbol to add a ruleset.